BuilderIO/builder/.changeset/nasty-pants-cheat.md

 "@builder.io/sdk-vue": patch
 ---

-Fix: Ensures the latest content loads when the symbol entry changes.
+Fix: Ensures the correct content loads when the symbol entry changes in the Visual Editor.